 Are costings realistic and achievable?

-On each of the criteria the assessor is asked to mark the application out of five (one low, five high) and to put the mark in context make comments explaining the mark.
+On each of the criteria the assessor is asked to mark the application – out of ten for the first two criteria, out of five for the rest – and to put the mark in context make comments explaining the mark.
+The higher a project’s score, the higher its assessment.
 As an additional check we will then ask each assessor to rank their top three or five projects, depending on the number of applications received.

 This is a classic example of where great minds may not think alike.
 In both the first two years of grant award rounds at least half the applications have been ranked in their favourites by at least one assessor.
 Indeed, in the first two years, only one project has received universal support by assessors – the Wressle garden survey.